apache/stanbol/enhancement-engines/lucenefstlinking/README.md

 This would set the index field to "fise:fstTagging", the stored field to "rdfs:label" and allow runtime generation.
 It would also enable to process English, German, Spanish, French and Italian texts.
 A similar configuration that would build FST models for all languages would look as follows

     *;field=fise:fstTagging;stored=rdfs:label;generate=true

+__Runtime FST generation Thread Pool__

+The `enhancer.engines.linking.solrfst.fstThreadPoolSize` parameter can be used to configure the size of the thread pool used for the runtime generation of FST models.
+The default size of the thread pool is `1`.
+Threads do use the lowest possible priority to reduce the performance impact on enhancements as much as possible.

+When configuring the size of the thread pool users need to be aware that the generation of FST models does need a lot more memory as the resulting model.
+So having to manny parallel threads might require to increase the memory settings of the JVM.
+On typical machines FST creation threads will consume 100% CPU.
+That means that the number of threads should be configured to the number of CPU cores that can be spared for FST generation.

+_NOTE_ that the `generate` parameter of the FST Tagging Configuration needs to be set to `true` to enable runtime generation.

+### Entity Cache Configuration

+While FST tagging is fully done in-memory the FST linking engine needs to read information of matching Entities from the Solr index.
+This requires disc IO and is typically the part of the process that consumes the most time.
+The Entity Cache tries to prevent such disc level IO by caching SolrDocuments containing only fields required for the linking process (labels, types and (if available) entity rankings).
+To further reduce memory requirements only labels in languages requested by processed ContentItems are stored in the cache.
+The Cache uses the LRU semantic and is based on the Solr cache implementation.

+The size of the cache can be configured by using the `enhancer.engines.linking.solrfst.entityCacheSize` parameter.
+The default size is ~65k entities.
+Increasing the maximum size of the cache will improve performance.
+For small and medium sized vocabularies the cache can be configured in a way that all entities are cached in memory.

 ### Text Processing Configuration